Exploring Generalizable Automated Program Repair with Large Language Models: Abstract

 \section{Abstract}

 Automated Program Repair (APR) proposes bug fixes to aid developers in maintaining software.
-The state of the art in this domain focuses on using LLMs, leveraging their strong capabilities to comprehend specifications in natural language and to generate program code.
-Recent works have shown that LLMs can be used to generate repairs.
-However, despite the APR community's research achievements and several industry deployments in the last decade, APR still lacks the capabilities to generalize broadly.
-In this work, we present an intensive empirical evaluation of LLMs' capabilities in generating patches.
-We evaluate a diverse set of 13 recent models, including open ones (e.g., Llama 3.3, Qwen 2.5 Coder, and DeepSeek R1 (dist.)) as well as closed ones (e.g., o3-mini, GPT-4o, Claude 3.7 Sonnet, Gemini 2.0 Flash).
-In particular, we explore language-agnostic repair capabilities by utilizing benchmarks for Java (e.g., Defects4J), JavaScript (e.g., BugsJS), Python (e.g., BugsInPy), and PHP (e.g., BugsPHP).
-Besides the generalization between different languages and levels of patch complexity, we also investigate the effects of fault localization as a preprocessing step and compare the progress for open vs closed models.

-Our evaluation represents a snapshot of the current repair capabilities of the latest LLMs.
-Key results include that: (1) Different LLMs tend to perform best for different languages, which makes it hard to develop cross-platform repair techniques with single LLMs.
-(2) The combinations of models add value with respect to uniquely fixed bugs, so a committee of expert models should be considered.
-(3) Under realistic assumptions of imperfect fault localization, we observe significant drops in accuracy from the usual practice of using perfect fault localization.
-Our findings and insights will help both researchers and practitioners develop reliable and generalizable APR techniques and evaluate them in realistic and fair environments.
+The state of the art in this domain focuses on LLMs, leveraging their strong capabilities to comprehend specifications in natural language and to generate program code.
+However, despite the APR community's research achievements and industry deployments, APR still cannot generalize broadly.
+In this work, we present an intensive empirical evaluation of LLMs' capabilities in APR.
+We evaluate a diverse set of 13 recent open and closed models.
+In particular, we explore language-agnostic repair by utilizing benchmarks for Java, JavaScript, Python, and PHP.
+Besides the generalization across languages and levels of patch complexity, we also investigate the effects of fault localization (FL).
+Our key results include: (1) Different LLMs tend to perform best for different languages, which makes it hard to develop cross-platform, single-LLM repair techniques.
+(2) Combining models by pooling repairs adds value with respect to uniquely fixed bugs, so a committee of expert models should be considered.
+(3) Under realistic assumptions of imperfect FL, we observe significant drops in accuracy from the usual practice of using perfect FL.
+Our insights will help develop reliable and generalizable APR techniques and evaluate them in realistic and fair environments.